kaygike/kaygike.github.io/pages/books.md

 Latter-Day Pamphlets is an 1850 collection of essays ("pamphlets") by Thomas Carlyle.
 The eight essays are commentaries on political, religious, and social issues.

-_No.
-1. The Present Time._ On the (relatively) recent history of overthrowing kings and throwning democracy.
+**No. 1.
+The Present Time**

+On the (relatively) recent history of overthrowing kings and throwning democracy.

+**No. 2.
+Model Prisons**

-_No.
-2. Model Prisons._ On how exemplary the prison system functions; how it's sustained at the tax payers' expense; and an argument that the "cosmic law of justice" is, underneath all, revenge.
+On how exemplary the prison system functions; how it's sustained at the tax payers' expense; and an argument that the "cosmic law of justice" is, underneath all, revenge.

+**No. 3.
+Downing Street**

-_No.
-3. Downing Street._ On current public leaders being unfit for service; wasteful and incompetent bureaucracies; and that an aristocratic model is the best means to employing competent governors.
+On current public leaders being unfit for service; wasteful and incompetent bureaucracies; and that an aristocratic model is the best means to employing competent governors.

-_No.
-4. The New Downing Street._ On his model government where the most able serve; on the unlikeliness of finding these most able individuals through universal suffrage; and an alternative model of government which is basically an unelected aristocracy with elections for nominal positions only.
+**No. 4.
+The New Downing Street**

+On his model government where the most able serve; on the unlikeliness of finding these most able individuals through universal suffrage; and an alternative model of government which is basically an unelected aristocracy with elections for nominal positions only.

+**No. 5.
+Stump-Orator**

-_No.
-5. Stump-Orator._ On the centrality of speech and language to the human experience; on society valuing slick lips over virtues; and on the ability of the ruling class to talk eloquent without really saying anything at all.
+On the centrality of speech and language to the human experience; on society valuing slick lips over virtues; and on the ability of the ruling class to talk eloquent without really saying anything at all.

+**No. 6.
+Parliaments**

-_No.
-6. Parliaments._ On legislative bodies; how they’'e become the true sovereign of nations; how they talk and talk and talk while the real debates are held in the public square and by printing press.
+On legislative bodies; how they’'e become the true sovereign of nations; how they talk and talk and talk while the real debates are held in the public square and by printing press.

+**No. 7.
+Hudson's Statue**

-_No.
-7. Hudson's Statue._ On a proposed statue to Oliver Crowell; on how far virtue and heroes have fallen; on the public's worship of unworthy figures.
+On a proposed statue to Oliver Crowell; on how far virtue and heroes have fallen; on the public's worship of unworthy figures.

+**No. 8.
+Jesuitism**

-_No.
-8. Jesuitism._ Not included in e-Book, so this section remains unread.
+Not included in e-Book, so this section remains unread.

 ## The Most Dangerous Book